 This might seem like a big and unnecessary step at this point, but it will actually help your reputation.
 Making your business official will show that you can actually be considered reliable and responsible in the eyes of your customers.

-The best way to locate them is via RecycleNation.com (former 1800Recycling.com).
+The best way to find tire recycling centers near you that pay cash for tires is via RecycleNation.com (former 1800Recycling.com).

 This is like a directory of all recycling facilities in the US, letting you locate nearest facilities by simply entering your zip code.

 Where to check for relevant rules & regulations

 EPA.gov – which will give you all the relevant technical details you need to start a recycling business in the US.

 3. Bonus Option: Using Old Tires to Make Stuff to Sell

 Ok, not everybody wants to deal with storing and hauling 100s of tires.
 But you still want to make some money from the few old tries laying around your garage.

 Well, the good news is that you have, yet, another option–making things out of used tires and selling them.